stephenslab/dsc/README.md

 ### 0.2.x

-0.2.5.2

-* Upstream bug fix, SoS bump to version 0.9.12.2.
+0.2.6

-* Add `--truncate` switch
+* Add `--truncate` switch.
+* Bring back `--host` option.
+* SoS required version 0.9.12.2 for relevant upstream bug fixes.
 * [minor] More unit tests and bug fixes.

 0.2.5.1

-* Change in `seed` behavior: from this release `seed` will no longer be a DSC2 keyword.
+* Change in `seed` behavior: since this release `seed` will no longer be a DSC2 keyword.
 Users are responsible to set seeds on their own.
 * [minor] Allow for both lower case and capitalized operator names `File/file, List/list, Dict/dict`.

 0.2.5

 * New syntax release, compatible with SoS 0.9.12.1.
+* Removed `--host` option due to upstream changes.

 ### 0.1.x